 Now, to be completely honest, I am not known for my green fingers.
 I hate bugs and even jump at the nice ones like butterflies, I just can’t help it.
 I am a bit of a wimp when it comes to nature.
 But this little botanical oasis is sealed and protected from insects making it the best house plant I could ever have!
+So I was totally up for getting my hands dirty in this terrarium workshop.

 We booked the workshop taking place at Form Lifestyle Store in the Northern Quarter.
 After getting a little lost, as I am terrible with directions, I finally found it.
 The store was neatly tucked into a row of buildings on a graffiti filled back street.